tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 TLS 1.3.
 Since the SignatureScheme defined in TLS 1.3, TLS 1.2 clients should translate the scheme into an appropriate group and signature algorithm to perform validation.

-The signature of the DelegatedCredential is computed as the concatenation of:
+The signature of the DelegatedCredential is computed over the concatenation of:

 1. A string that consists of octet 32 (0x20) repeated 64 times.
 2. The context string "TLS, server delegated credentials".